New RIS principal begins Vt. journey

-It seemed like a dream, but Andrew Skarzynski and his family finally found a way to gradually move to the quiet countryside of Vermont, by accepting the role as Rutland Intermediate School’s new principal.
+It seemed like a dream, but Andrew Skarzynski finally found a way to gradually move his family to the quiet countryside of Vermont, by accepting the role as Rutland Intermediate School’s new principal.

 “We have to focus on nurturing environments where students are comfortable taking risks,” Skarzynski said of the future of education.
 “And that they know they have a caring adult who is there for them every single day. ...
 If a child doesn’t feel safe, if a child doesn’t feel secure, connected to someone, their availability to learn is severely compromised.”

-His new job is just under three hours away from West Hartford, Connecticut, where his family still lives and his wife serves as a high school science teacher, where the couple began planning for the next phase of their lives — once the nest was empty — and their long-anticipated move to the Green Mountain State.
+His new job is just under three hours away from West Hartford, Connecticut, where his family still lives and his wife serves as a high school science teacher.
+The couple began planning for the next phase of their lives — once the nest was empty — and their long-anticipated move to the Green Mountain State.

 Once the kids are out, though, the plan is to relocate the entire Skarzynski clan northward.